afcarl/fss17/lect01.md

 metaphor too far...).

-Now I know that 10 years out from university, you will only retain 10% of all those ideas you sampled at univesity.
+Now I know that 10 years out from university, you will only retain 10% of all those ideas you sampled at university.
 But if you start with nothing, you'll end up with 10% of nothing, which is still nothing.
 So while at university, collect as many crazy ideas as you can.
 Hence this subject.

-"Education is not the filling of a pail, but the lighing of a fire"
+"Education is not the filling of a pail, but the lighting of a fire"
 -- William Yates

 "If the world merely lived up to our wildest dreams, what a dull place it would be.
 Happily..."